Robinlovelace/open-gat/README.md

-Integrating geographic analysis in transport planning: new tools of the trade
+Integrating geographic analysis in transport planning: new open source tools for a new era
 ================
 Robin Lovelace
-2019-07-21
+2019-08-08

 # Abstract